McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

 ## Mermaid

-The mermaid configuration parameters can also be set on a specific page.
+The Mermaid configuration parameters can also be set on a specific page.
 In this case, the global parameter would be overwritten by the local one.
-See [mermaid]({{< relref "shortcodes/mermaid.md" >}}) for additional documentation.
+See [Mermaid]({{< relref "shortcodes/mermaid.md" >}}) for additional documentation.

 > Example:
 >
 > Mermaid is globally disabled.
 By default it won't be loaded by any page.
 > On page "Architecture" you need a class diagram.
-You can set the mermaid parameters locally to only load mermaid on this page (not on the others).
+You can set the Mermaid parameters locally to only load mermaid on this page (not on the others).

-You also can disable mermaid for specific pages while globally enabled.
+You also can disable Mermaid for specific pages while globally enabled.

 ## Home Button Configuration